airalab/robonomics-wiki/docs/on-chain-gov-experiment.md

 The script will connect to the local IPFS daemon.
 (If you followed the smart home setup instructions, you already have the IPFS daemon running.)

 First, we will form a command in JSON format.
 Next, the message is encrypted with the user's and controller's keys.
 Then the encrypted command is saved to a file and added to IPFS.
-After that, the resulting IPFS hash is sent to the Robonomics parachain through an extrinsic launch to the controller's address.
+After that, the resulting IPFS hash is sent to the Robonomics parachain through an extrinsic `Launch` to the controller's address.
 When the controller receives the launch, it will download the file from IPFS, decrypt it, and call the service specified inside.

 The full code is as follows: